Did you know that most customers won’t wait on hold for more than two minutes when phoning a business with their concern?

 Working with an outsourced contact center like Global Response can be a great option to combine the best of what an omnichannel contact center can offer without straining your internal team’s resources.
 Our brand-obsessed specialists are trained specifically on and for your business and powered by leading-edge technology that translates customer experiences into meaningful data insights, reduces costs and improves business outcomes.

-Now what are the key differences between call centers and contact centers?
+What are the key differences between call centers and contact centers?

 When considering the best solutions for your brand, it’s important to consider the differences between call centers and contact centers.